aliclark/the_wooden_sword/Fear, Greed, Corruption, Distrust.md

 - the world we live in is substantially different from the one we evolved in, so we are mostly ill-suited to it (The Myth of Normal)
 - we are following our evolutionary programming beyond where it is helpful.
   For example, many people across the world eat far more red meat than is healthy.
-  This is because they've evolved to find it almost unquenchably delicious, since in the most of our evolution here was slim chance of eating too much red meat and more often too little.
+  This is because we've evolved to find it almost unquenchably delicious, since in the most of our evolution there was slim chance of eating too much red meat and more often too little.
+  (This also ties in significantly to status acquisition, another evolved trait - as being the *one* eating the red meat was often much more important than the bodily benefit of the red meat itself.)
 - in part owing to the first point, we have significantly more psychological trauma within us due to a lack of secure attachment even with our own parents, and the huge amount of stress and constraints he modern world places upon them.
   Many humans grow up with both parents absent for much of the time due to professional work,